There are about seventeen ways to enter a house.

 And while there are many ways to get a product going, the often overlooked route is the product-based niche.

 So what is a product-based niche?
+And how can you use this branding strategy?

 It's exactly as it sounds.
 It's the one thing that's going to attract a serious number of customers.
 Take for instance, the Louvre in Paris.
 You know what their big product is, right?
 Sí it's the Mona Lisa.
 All those 30,000 pieces of art that are hanging around the place, well, they're nice.
 Some of them are even big and mighty, but it's the Mona we're all rushing madly towards.